 Hair dryers, towels, skin care products… they all need a designated space in your bathroom or they’ll create clutter.
 Organization solutions can match the rest of your hardware but don’t necessarily need to, especially if it’ll be tucked inside a drawer or serve as an accent piece (think wicker baskets).
 A lot of them come in matching sets, as well.
 Here are a few elements to consider.

 Bathroom remodel checklist: Bathroom lighting and additional features

 Now that we’ve gone over the main fixtures of the bathroom, it’s time to look into the pieces that bring it all together.
 From vintage sconces by your mirror to heated flooring, each additional feature will add to the experience in your relaxing getaway.

-Good lighting plays a big role in the bathroom.
+Proper lighting plays a big role in the bathroom.
 After all, you want your face to be lit properly when shaving or doing your hair in front of the mirror and a nice overhead light to add ambiance while brightening up the entire space.
 Be sure to take the time to get it right!

 Bathroom lighting trends

 There are so many different lighting fixtures and finishes to choose from, so you’re bound to find something that fits your design!
 Here are a few you’ll be seeing a lot of this year.